 I'm pretty sure you have been cornered at times at a party or over dinner by someone who relentlessly asks questions about something you know about that he/she doesn't but wants to.
-I was that bad person last night at a gathering of interesting people.
+I was that bad person a few years ago at a gathering of interesting people.

 My first victim was someone who was farming oysters.
 This is quite the cottage and larger industry where I live and actually it is fascinating.
 Peconic Bay, at the eastern end of Long Island once supported substantial oyster beds and in our little town there were a dozen or two companies that harvested and packaged oysters.
 Once upon a time, people were actually paid in oysters and if you were really down and out, that is what you ate - period.
 Now they are a buck a throw at the restaurants and therefore good as gold - so folks are raising these things.